Scott Barry Kaufman: Gifted education and twice exceptionality

-The dual-process theory of human intelligence
+Dual-process theory of human intelligence

 Most theories of human intelligence and tests of intelligence emphasize controlled and deliberate reasoning as the hallmark of human intelligence.
 While agreeing that such thought processes are an important component of intelligence, Kaufman argues that spontaneous forms of thinking such as insight, imaginative play, daydreaming, implicit learning, and a reduced latent inhibition are also important contributors to a wide range of intelligent behaviors as well as creativity.
 Integrating modern dual-process theories of cognition with research on human intelligence, Kaufman proposed the dual-process theory of human intelligence.

 The theory emphasizes the importance of adaptation to task demands as the essence of intelligent functioning.
 At the same time, the theory takes into account an individual's personal goals and accommodates a wide range of intelligent behaviors in a wide range of fields, from the arts to the sciences.
 A key assumption of the theory is that abilities are not static entities but are constantly changing throughout the life span as the person continually engages with controlled and spontaneous modes of thought.
 In Ungifted: Intelligence Redefined, Kaufman expanded his dual-process theory to make the point that his theory is also fundamentally developmental, because it views intelligence as the dynamic interplay of engagement and ability over time in the pursuit of personal goals.

+Creativity

+Creativity is a central focus of Kaufman's research.
+In 2014 he became scientific director of the Imagination Institute, an independent non-profit housed within the University of Pennsylvania's Positive Psychology Center, which supported research on the measurement and development of imagination.
+His work distinguishes openness to experience from intellect as separable dimensions of personality, reporting that openness more strongly predicts creative achievement in the arts while intellect more strongly predicts achievement in the sciences.
+In Wired to Create: Unraveling the Mysteries of the Creative Mind (2015), written with journalist Carolyn Gregoire, he argued that creative people have "messy minds" that move between spontaneous and controlled modes of thought, drawing in particular on a brain system he calls the Imagination Network—his term for the default mode network, which he introduced in a 2013 article on the neuroscience of creativity.

 Light triad

-Influenced by the dark triad theory of antisocial personalities, Kaufman is researching a proposed "light triad" of personality virtues: humanism, Kantianism, and faith in humanity.
+Influenced by the dark triad model of aversive personality traits, Kaufman and colleagues introduced the "light triad" in a 2019 study as a positive counterpart to the dark triad—a prosocial, benevolent orientation toward others.
+The light triad comprises three facets—Kantianism (treating people as ends in themselves), humanism (valuing the dignity and worth of each person), and faith in humanity (believing in the fundamental goodness of others)—measured by the 12-item Light Triad Scale.
+Kaufman and colleagues reported that the light and dark triads are only moderately negatively correlated, indicating that they represent distinct profiles of human nature rather than simple opposites.
+Since its introduction, the construct has been taken up widely in subsequent research, including independent structural validations and numerous cross-cultural adaptations of the scale.